datadavev/cookiecutter-python/docs/guide.md

 The tests session runs the test suite against the installed code.
-More specifically, the session builds a wheel from your project and installs it into the Nox environment, with dependencies pinned as specified by Poetry's lock file.
+More specifically, the session builds a wheel from your project and installs it into the Nox environment, with dependencies pinned as specified by uv's lock file.

 You can also run the test suite with a specific Python version.
 For example, the following command runs the test suite